elmtree-askmo/cloudcannon-app/content/learn/nursing/what-is-the-malnutrition-universal-screening-tool-must-and-how-is-it-used-in-nutritional-assessment.md

 url: /learn/nursing/questions/what-is-the-malnutrition-universal-screening-tool-must-and-how-is-it-used-in-nutritional-assessment
 score: -1.0
 related_article1:
-    id: 169777
+    id: 169781
     title: >-
-        What are the World Health Organization's recommendations regarding sugar and fat intake?
+        What are the causes and consequences of undernutrition, and which populations are most at risk?
-    subject: Nursing
+    subject: Health Studies
-    url: /learn/nursing/questions/what-are-the-world-health-organizations-recommendations-regarding-sugar-and-fat-intake
+    url: /learn/health-studies/questions/what-are-the-causes-and-consequences-of-undernutrition-and-which-populations-are-most-at-risk
 related_article2:
-    id: 169769
-    title: >-
-        How do the World Health Organization guidelines influence nutrition and hydration practices?
-    subject: Nursing
-    url: /learn/nursing/questions/how-do-the-world-health-organization-guidelines-influence-nutrition-and-hydration-practices
-related_article3:
     id: 169786
     title: >-
         What is the role of healthcare professionals in educating patients about nutrition and implementing dietary guidelines?
-    subject: Nursing
+    subject: Health Studies
-    url: /learn/nursing/questions/what-is-the-role-of-healthcare-professionals-in-educating-patients-about-nutrition-and-implementing-dietary-guidelines
+    url: /learn/health-studies/questions/what-is-the-role-of-healthcare-professionals-in-educating-patients-about-nutrition-and-implementing-dietary-guidelines
-related_article4:
+related_article3:
-    id: 169775
+    id: 169781
     title: >-
-        What are the nutritional benefits of including dairy in the diet?
+        What are the causes and consequences of undernutrition, and which populations are most at risk?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-nutritional-benefits-of-including-dairy-in-the-diet
-related_article5:
-    id: 169786
-    title: >-
-        What is the role of healthcare professionals in educating patients about nutrition and implementing dietary guidelines?
-    subject: Nursing
-    url: /learn/nursing/questions/what-is-the-role-of-healthcare-professionals-in-educating-patients-about-nutrition-and-implementing-dietary-guidelines
+    url: /learn/nursing/questions/what-are-the-causes-and-consequences-of-undernutrition-and-which-populations-are-most-at-risk
 ---

 &nbsp;